yumouwei/camvid_unet_semantic_segmentation/README.md

 **_11 semantic categories and data splits_**

-The CamVid database for road/driving scene understanding consists of 701 images and hand-annotated masks captured from 5 driving video sequences.
-The original dataset contains 32 semantic classes, although a 11-category classification (which combines several similar classes) is more often used in literatures.
+CamVid is a database for understanding road or driving scenes.
+It consists of 701 images and hand-annotated masks captured from 5 driving video sequences.
+The original dataset contains 32 semantic classes, although a 11-category classification (which combines several similar classes) is more often used in the literatures.
 The 701 image-mask pairs are split into 367 for training, 101 for validation, and 233 for testing.

-The data I used (which are included in the `./data` folder) comes from [this repo](https://github.com/lih627/CamVid) credited to [lih627](https://github.com/lih627).
+The data I used (which are included in the `./data` folder) come from [this repo](https://github.com/lih627/CamVid) credited to [lih627](https://github.com/lih627).

 ## 3. Implementations in tensorflow

 My implementation of the U-Net neural network is available in `./build_model.py`.
 The model consists of 4 encoder and decoder stages with a latent stage in between.
-Each stage consists of a convolution block and a MaxPooling2D or Conv2DTranspose layer for downsampling or upsampling.
-For the convolution block I used 2x(Conv2D-BatchNorm-GeLU); from my tests this performed the best compared to other architectures by either swapping the GeLU with ReLU activation, by dropping the BatchNorm layers, or by replacing them with Dropouts.
+Each stage consists of a convolution block plus a MaxPooling2D or Conv2DTranspose layer for down/upsampling.
+For the convolution block I used 2x(Conv2D-BatchNorm-GeLU).
+From my tests this performed the best compared to other architectures by either swapping the GeLU with ReLU activation, by dropping the BatchNorm layers, or by replacing them with Dropouts.

 I resized the images & masks to 224x224.
 The images have the shape (224, 224, 3), 3 for each of the RGB channels.
 The masks have the shape (224, 224, 1), the last dimension being the integer category label ranging from 0~10 and 255 (the 'Void' class, which is ignored in loss calculation).
 I used the SparseCategoricalCrossentropy loss and Adam optimizer.
 One could also use CategoricalCrossentropy loss but that would require one-hot encode the masks and be very memory-intensive.